List of Puerto Rico hurricanes

-Puerto Rico is an unincorporated territory of the United States located in the northeast Caribbean, approximately 1000 mi southeast of Miami.
-The territory has experienced the effects of Atlantic hurricanes, or storms that were once tropical or subtropical cyclones.
+Puerto Rico is an archipelago of 143 islands that is part of the Greater Antilles and located in the northeast Caribbean, west of the Lesser Antilles chain.
+In five centuries of recorded history, it has experienced the effects of more than 150 Atlantic hurricanes, or storms that were once tropical or subtropical cyclones.
+Prior to this, these systems were responsible shaping the mythology of the Pre-columbian civilizations of the region, including the Taíno.